Do I need approval to trim or cut down a tree on my property?

 - Failing to plant, protect or care for a tree which is required to be planted, protected or cared for as a condition of consent.

-Council consent is not required for removal of trees listed as noxious weeds by the Department of Primary Industries for the Strathfield Local Government area which includes the following trees - Ficus elastica (Rubber Tree), Privet (large and small leaf), Umbrella Trees, Rhus Trees and commercial fruit tree varieties.
+Council consent is not required for removal of the following trees - Ficus elastica (Rubber Tree), Privet (large and small leaf), Umbrella Trees, Rhus Trees and commercial fruit tree varieties.
 Additionally the pruning of deadwood in any trees does not require Council consent.
 Please visit the Trees section of this website for further information.

-Dead or dying trees will need to be assessed for retention value as suitable habitat trees.
+Dead or dying trees will need to be assessed by Council staff for retention value as suitable habitat trees.
 Many trees are also deciduous (periodically lose their foliage) and as such an inspection is required to ascertain if the trees are in a dormant state or are in fact dead.

 If I trim a tree, can Council remove the cuttings/branches?